hemanthkumargr/docs/thirdPartyModules/Authorize.net-Quick-Start.md

 Finally, you will need to construct the form that you will send via the Direct Post Method (DPM).
 Your page may look something like this:

+> Note: it is important that all the hidden fields listed in the form below be included.

 ```html
 <form th:action="${authorizenet_server_url}" method="post" id="billing_info">